ets-labs/python-dependency-injector/README.rst

  - dependency injection is a principle that decreases coupling and increases cohesion

 Why should I do the dependency injection?
- - your code becomes more flexible, testable and clear 😎
+ - your code becomes more flexible, testable, and clear 😎

 How do I start doing the dependency injection?
  - you start writing the code following the dependency injection principle